-In the era of artificial intelligence and digital competition, The European Union is busy fighting for a fair internet.
+In the era of artificial intelligence and digital competition, European Union He's not busy fighting for justice Internet.
 On 13 November 2025, the European Commission announced an investigation against Google, accusing the company of "demoting" commercial content from the news media.
 This could be a critical moment for press publishers who are fighting to survive online.

 What does Google accuse the EU of?

 Examples?
-Imagine a newspaper subpage offering discounts on Nike shoes or holidays – a standard commercial practice.
+Imagine a subpage of a newspaper offering shoe discounts Nike or holiday – standard commercial practice.
 However, according to the EU, Google algorithms can "hidden" such subdomains, making them unavailable to users.
-"We are afraid that Google policies do not allow news publishers to be treated in a fair, reasonable and non-discriminatory way in search results," said Teresa Ribera, Vice-President of the European Commission for Clean, Fair and Competitive Transformation.
+"We are concerned that Google policies do not allow news publishers to be treated in a fair, reasonable and non-discriminatory way in search results," said Teresa Ribera, Vice-President of the European Commission for Clean, Fair and Competitive Transformation.

 The investigation focuses exclusively on commercial content provided by third parties without touching the general indexing or reporting of news pages.
 The Commission plans to collect evidence from publishers on the impact of these practices on traffic and revenue.